abboahene/FPP/README.md

 # FPP
-These repository contains class activities files and solutions from my Fundamental Programming Practice Course at MIU.
+This repository contains class activities files and solutions from my Fundamental Programming Practice Course at MIU.